 Petty will be waived by the Jets on Thursday, Manish Mehta of the New York Daily News reports.

 Petty was being mentioned in trade talks shortly after the Jets drafted quarterback Sam Darnold with the third overall pick in this past weekend's draft, but with New York seemingly unable to strike a deal, the team will be letting him go.
 It's not a very surprising move considering the team re-signed Josh McCown and signed Teddy Bridgewater this offseason.
 Petty will now be on the open market looking for a potential backup quarterback job, but he doesn't have much to hang his hat on, as he threw three touchdowns and seven interceptions in six appearances last season.

 The Jets now have five quarterbacks with Darnold on the roster, and teams usually only carry four of them during the offseason.
-It isn't clear what sort of compensation New York could receive in return for the quarterback, but the asking price can't be too expensive.
-In three starts to conclude the 2017 season, Petty completed a paltry 51.5 percent of his passes for 530 yards (5.14 YPA), one touchdown and three interceptions.
+It isn't clear what sort of compensation New York could receive for Petty, but the asking price doesn't figure to be much.
+In three starts to conclude the 2017 season, Petty completed 51.5 percent of his passes for 530 yards (5.14 YPA), one touchdown and three interceptions.

 Petty could be cut this offseason, NorthJersey.com reports.

 Petty started the final three games of the regular season in place of the injured Josh McCown (hand), completing 55 of 112 passes for one touchdown and three interceptions for the year.
 He was used almost exclusively as a backup during his time in New York, and while he always stayed ahead of Christian Hackenberg on the depth chart, there were very few glimpses of legitimate fantasy upside.
 Despite McCown heading for free agency, it became very clear that Petty was not going to be the quarterback of the future for the Jets, so his potential release would come as no surprise.